 Our guess is inboxes were not so flooded on those days so people were able to pay more attention to offers.
-Our graph of emails sent confirms that the more emails are sent out, the lower the click through rate.
+Our graph of emails sent confirms that the more emails are sent out, the lower the click through rate and conversion rates.

 The two “shopping holidays” got 12.6% and 9.2% (lowest in the two weeks monitored) respectively.
 This again is because people got too many emails to bother clicking on all.

 Surprisingly, most sales happened on Tuesday, 26th, before Black Friday.
 Our guess is most people had seen enough offers by then and FOMO worked so they didn’t want to wait.